How Long After A Divorce Can You Remarry In Colorado?

 When spouses can’t agree, they will proceed to a “Permanent Orders” hearing which means that they will be going to trial.
 These trails can often run for long periods of time and can be very costly to go through.
 In some cases, spouses will come to an agreement on terms before the entire trial is over, but if the trial does go through, in Colorado a judge will hear both sides of the divorce and they will make a decision for the couple based on the information provided.

-For more information on how long you have to wait to get remarried after a separation within the state of Colorado, please feel free to contact the the supported spouse's age, health, and financial resources
+For more information on how long you have to wait to get remarried after a separation within the state of Colorado, please feel free to contact the Denver divorce mediators at the supported spouse’s age, health, and financial resources

 - the paying spouse’s ability to pay an alimony to their spouse